mas-bandwidth/reliable/README.md

 Reliable is designed to operate with your own network socket library.

-If you don't have one already, try [netcode](https://github.com/mas-bandwidth/netcode), it was designed to work well with reliable.
+If you don't have one already, try [netcode](https://github.com/mas-bandwidth/netcode), it's designed to work well with reliable.

 First, create an endpoint on each side of the connection: